2016 Southend-on-Sea Borough Council election

-The 2016 Southend-on-Sea Borough Council election took place on 5 May 2016 to elect members of Southend-on-Sea Borough Council in England.
+The 2016 Southend-on-Sea Borough Council election took place on 5 May 2016 to elect members of Southend-on-Sea Borough Council.
 This was on the same day as other local elections.

 Result Summary

 Prior to the election, three UKIP councillors left the UKIP group to sit as the Southend Independence Group.
 They are shown in the table as Independents.